Authors of section

 This illustration shows monocanalicular involvement.

 This clinical photograph illustrates inferior canalicular disruption with a significant avulsive soft-tissue injury to the lower eyelid and upper cheek.
-This is typical example of a monocanalicular injury that will require bicanalicular intubation.
+This is a typical example of a monocanalicular injury that may be best handled by bicanalicular intubation.

 Bicanalicular involvement